litanyofmadness/ecspresso/README.md

   // ...
 ```

-For more advanced settings, you can define `deploymentConfiguration` in ecs-service-def.json.
-For example, to set lifecycle hooks and deployment circuit breaker, you can use the following configuration:
+For more advanced settings, you can define `deploymentConfiguration`, `loadBalancers` and `serviceConnectConfiguration` in ecs-service-def.json.
+For example, using an application load balancer and set lifecycle hooks, you can use the following configuration:

 ```jsonnet
 {